donpdonp/coindust/readme.md

 ```

 Bitcoin addresses and private keys are kept in ~/.config/coindust/wallet.json.
-NOTE this file is unencrypted.
-Encryption and backups are left to the user!
+Protect this file with your own mechanism for encryption and backups!

 [1] Uses blockexplorer.com to get a balance from a bitcoind address
 [2] Uses blockchain.info to discover the 'unspent outputs' of the 'in' address